mantidproject/mantid/docs/source/algorithms/FFTPreProcessing-v1.rst

 .. summary::

-Allows the user to generate data that has padding (extra measurements of zeros) and/or apply an apodization function.
+Allows the user to generate data that has padding (extra measurements of zero) and/or apply an apodization function.

 .. alias::